 Depending on your location, you may experience download speeds of up to 40 Mbps, However, the more common speed range detected by third-party testing is 20 Mbps.
 If you are a casual internet user, CenturyLink, utilizing its acquired infrastructure, should be able to satisfy your needs.
 However, if you are a heavy internet user and use the internet for entertainment purposes such as playing online games and streaming movies, or if you don't like waiting for websites to load, we would recommend you consider one of CenturyLink's upper-end subscriptions or one of the higher ranked internet service providers if available.

-CenturyLink provides services to nearly 6.5 million people across the United States.
-They provide services to two of our eight test markets and offer services outside of the continental U.S. They have over one million telecommunication access lines in Minnesota, Arizona, Colorado, Florida and Washington, and 73,000 in their home state of Louisiana.
-They continue to add new infrastructure, including a proposed addition of 20 million of broadband services in New Mexico.
-They are certainly a company to watch as they continue to grow and expand.
+CenturyLink provides internet services to nearly 3 million people across the United States.
+It provides services to two of our eight test markets and offer services outside of the continental U.S. The company has over one million telecommunication access lines in Minnesota, Arizona, Colorado, Florida and Washington, and 73,000 in their home state of Louisiana.
+CenturyLink continues to add new infrastructure, including a proposed gigabit speed internet connections in Omaha, Las Vegas and Salt Lake City.
+It is certainly a company to watch as it continues to grow and expand.

 CenturyLink provides a variety of connection speed options and includes Norton internet security software.

-They are working hard on creating faster connections for their customers; they continue to invest in infrastructure and are well worth checking out.
+The company is working hard on creating faster connections for customers; CenturyLink continues to invest in infrastructure and is well worth checking out.